South African businessman Motsepe to stand for CAF president - WHIZ News

 “Finally, we may have just got it right this time,” she said in reference to Motsepe’s candidacy.

-Still, Ahmad’s campaign has claimed support from 46 of the 54 national soccer associations in Africa who will vote in the election.
-Only four national associations made it clear on Monday that they were supporting Motsepe.
-They were South Africa, Nigeria, Sierra Leone and Botswana.
+Ahmad’s campaign has claimed support from 46 of the 54 national soccer associations in Africa who will vote in the election.
+Only four national associations made it clear on Monday they were supporting Motsepe — South Africa, Nigeria, Sierra Leone and Botswana.

+However, Ahmad’s victory in 2017 proved that African soccer elections are no longer as predictable as they once were under Hayatou.

 “(Motsepe) has a formidable chance to win this election without reference to what anyone says,” Jordaan said.

-The 58-year-old Motsepe was a surprise candidate.
-He is a hugely successful businessman who made his money in mining.
-He also has strong political connections.
+The 58-year-old Motsepe was a surprise candidate and he has never held a position at a national soccer association.
+But he is a hugely successful businessman who made his money in mining and more recently private equity and financial services.
+In 2008, he was the first black African to become a billionaire, according to Forbes, which estimates his wealth at $2.4 billion.

+Motsepe also has strong political connections.
 His sister is married to South African President Cyril Ramaphosa.

-The CAF president automatically becomes a vice president of FIFA and a member of the governing body’s decision-making council.
+Motsepe is also credited with being the driving force behind Sundowns becoming South Africa’s most successful club of the last decade and an African Champions League winner in 2016.

+“His football and business success is well-documented,” Jordaan said, noting the financial stress African soccer is under because of the coronavirus pandemic and calling Motsepe “a revolutionary choice” to lead it out of trouble.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports